yugabyte/yugabyte-db/docs/content/latest/comparisons/hbase.md

 Avoids GC tuning; can run better on large memory machines.
 Richer data model: Yugabyte offers a multi-model/multi-API through CQL & Redis (and SQL in future).
-Rather than deal with just byte keys and values, Yugabyte offers a rich set of scalar (int, text, decimal, binary, timestamp, etc.) and composite types (such as collections, UDTs, etc.).
+Rather than deal with just byte keys and values, YugabyteDB offers a rich set of scalar (int, text, decimal, binary, timestamp, etc.) and composite types (such as collections, UDTs, etc.).

 ## Multi-data center deployment

-Flexlible deployment choices across multiple DCs or availability zones.
-HBase provides strong-consistency only within a single datacenter and offers only async replication alternative for cross-DC deployments.
+Flexible deployment choices across multiple DCs or availability zones.
+HBase provides strong-consistency only within a single data center and offers only async replication alternative for cross-DC deployments.